negbook/threads/README.md

 client_script '@threads/threads.lua'
 ```

-It is recommended starting the threads scripts in resource.cfg
+It is recommended starting the threads script in resource.cfg
 So that you can using Scaleforms and Arrival modules.

 # DESCRIPTION